-Subsection 48.13(2) indicates that the Board may order a Company, or as a member of a class of Companies, to maintain Financial Resources in certain types, and in certain amounts of each type.
+Subsection 48.13(2) of the NEB Act indicates that the Board may order a Company, or as a member of a class of Companies, to maintain Financial Resources in certain types, and in certain amounts of each type.
 The Regulations prescribe a list of financial resource types, and a list of readily accessible types, from which the Board may choose to direct Companies to maintain.
 The financial resource types are prescribed via the Regulations as follows:

 - Insurance policy;

 - Escrow agreement;

 - Letter of credit;

 - Line of credit;

-- Participation in a pooled fund referred to in the NEB Act;
+- Participation in a pooled fund, as referred to in subsection 48.14(1) of the NEB Act;

 - Parent company guarantees;

 - Surety bond or pledge agreement, or indemnity bond or suretyship agreement; and,

 - Cash or cash equivalents.

-The Regulations set out that a pipeline Company must maintain certain minimum amounts of Financial Resources in a form that is readily accessible to the Company, as reiterated in Table 2 above.
+The Regulations set out that a Company must maintain certain minimum amounts of Financial Resources in a form that is readily accessible to the Company, as reiterated in Table 2 above.
 The financial instruments the NEB could order a Company to use are set out in the Regulations and would be one or more of the following for the purposes of the Readily Accessible Portion:

 - Letter of credit;

 - Line of credit;

-- Participation in a pooled fund referred to in the Act; and,
+- Participation in a pooled fund referred to in the NEB Act; and,

 - Cash or cash equivalents.